 How to Choose the Right Estate Planning Attorney for Your Needs

 Estate planning is creating a legal plan for how your assets and affairs will be handled after your death or incapacity.
-It can include making a will, setting up a trust, naming beneficiaries, appointing guardians, and more.
+It can include making a will, setting up a trust, obtaining healthcare directives, appointing agents in powers of attorney, naming beneficiaries, appointing guardians, and more.
 Estate planning can help you protect your family, avoid probate, minimize taxes, and ensure your wishes are respected.

 However, estate planning can also be complex and confusing, especially if you have a large or complicated estate or special circumstances such as blended families, minor children, or disabilities.
 That’s why hiring a qualified and experienced estate planning attorney who can guide you through the process and help you create a plan that meets your needs and goals is important.